 Before running the example application, you should follow the instructions from another of our tutorials to install a serial terminal application.
 This way, you can see the serial output of the application – which is not only convenient for seeing log output but also necessary for you to obtain the IMEI and IMSI of the device, both of which are needed in order to register the device on the NB-IoT Developer Platform.

 Once the application is flashed to the device, it will immediately begin running.
-In your serial terminal application you will see a lot of output about Zephyr booting, and then you will see the following application output:
+In your serial terminal application you will see a lot of output about Zephyr booting, then possibly some delay, and then you will see the following application output:

 Example application started.
 IMEI: <imei> IMSI: <imsi>

 At this point, the application will try to connect to the IoT network, but it will not succeed because the device is not yet registered on the NB-IoT Developer Platform.
 Now is the time to copy the IMEI and IMSI and register the device as described here.